Niko42na/Kanban-NoteLane/README.md

-# react-boilerplate - Boilerplate for "SurviveJS - React"
+# "React Flux Kanban project"

+I made it while reading a book.
 See [SurviveJS - React](http://survivejs.com/react/introduction/) for the book.

 ## Getting Started